blackbaud/skyux1/js/sky/src/grids/docs/demo.md

 To display custom content, add the `bb-grid-custom-toolbar` attribute to the `bb-grid` directive.
 Then place a `bb-grid-toolbar` directive with your custom controls in the `bb-grid` directive.

 ### Grid Events ###
-    - `includedColumnsChanged` &mdash; Fires when users change the grid columns.
+    - `includedColumnsChanged` &mdash; Fires when users change the columns to display in the grid.
 To reload the grid with data from the server after column changes, set the event handler's `data` parameter's `willResetData` property to `true`.
 This avoids reloading the grid with the existing data after the event fires.
     - `loadMoreRows` &mdash; Fires when users change pages in paginated grids or load more rows in nonpaginated grids.
-When users change pages, a data object with top and skip parameters is included so that the calling controller can retrieve the proper paged data.
+When users change pages, a data object with `top` and `skip` parameters is included in the event so that the calling controller can retrieve the proper paged data.
 When users load more rows, the event provides a promise, and the consumer of the event should resolve the promise with new data that the grid appends to the existing data.
+    - `columnsResized` &mdash; Fires after users resize the columns in the grid.
+You can use this event to listen for column size changes and save them for subsequent visits to the grid.
+The event contains an object with the following properties:
+        - `index` &mdash; The index of the resized column.
+        - `newWidth` &mdash; The width of the resized column.
+    - `reInitGrid` &mdash; The grid reinitializes itself when it receives this event.

+### Grid Events ###
+    - `includedColumnsChanged` &mdash; Fires when users change the columns to display in the grid.
+        - `willResetData` &mdash; Indicates whether to reload the grid with data from the server after users change the columns to display.
+To reload the grid, set this property to `true` on the event handler's `data` parameter.
+This avoids reloading the grid with existing data after the `includedColumnsChanged` event fires.
+    - `loadMoreRows` &mdash; Fires when users change pages in paginated grids or load more rows in nonpaginated grids.
+When users change pages, the event includes a data object with `top` and `skip` parameters so that the calling controller can retrieve the proper paged data.
+When users load more rows, the event provides the `promise` property to add new data to the grid.
+        - `top` &mdash; Indicates how many records to retrieve and display in the grid.
+The value is the same as the `itemsPerPage` property in the `bb-grid-pagination` directive.
+        - `skip` &mdash; Indicates how many records to skip before the first record displayed in the grid.
+The value equals the number of pages skipped multiplied by the number of items per page.
+        - `promise` &mdash; Provides a promise that the consumer of the event can resolve with new data that the grid appends to the existing data.
     - `columnsResized` &mdash; Fires after users resize the columns in the grid.
 You can use this event to listen for column size changes and save them for subsequent visits to the grid.
 The event contains an object with the following properties:
         - `index` &mdash; The index of the resized column.
         - `newWidth` &mdash; The width of the resized column.